SimonVuong/TwitterSearch/README.md

 Throughout the app, you will see notes in the form of comments.
 These are personal notes to you explaining my less obvious thought processes at that particular snippet of code.
 Because this project specifically serves as an evaluation tool, I documented them here to give you an idea of my decision making process.
-I would normally not include them in my other projects.
-All other comments (those not prefaced) with `note:`, would be included in my normal projects.
+I would not normally include them in my other projects.
+All other comments (those not prefaced with `note:`) would be included in my normal projects.

 */client/src/general/reducers/socketReducer.js*